 All umpires are reminded that they need to check all players prior to the start of the game to ensure that players are not wearing any jewellery.

-ALL players and coaches need to be aware of this rule and that the only exceptions are the wedding ring and medi-alert bracelet.
+ALL players and coaches need to be aware of this rule and that the only exceptions are a wedding ring and medi-alert bracelet.